 When you're travelling you always make sure to buy a map, right?
 Creating a seamless user journey helps guide your visitors to the right place on your website and ensure that they don't get lost along the way.

 Clients can now select a service directly from your website but how do we intake them and deal with conflict checks and KYC?
 You're going to need an intake form to gather information about the client and their matter, and a mechanism to review their information and send the client an engagement letter.

 You could use Google Forms to create an intake form, linking this directly to your site.
-There are also legaltech tools, Rally included, that offer client questionnaires and streamlined intake system that enable you to automatically generate engagement letters.
+There are also legaltech tools, Rally included, that offer client questionnaires and a streamlined intake system that can enable you to automatically generate engagement letters.

 Whichever way you choose to do this you'll want to ensure a consistent and repeatable process to ensure quality.
 A good way to think about this is to imagine your goals, if you expect to do a high volume of business online you'll want to invest in software.
 However if this is more of an auxiliary revenue source you can set up a Google Form quickly, easily, and for free.